- If you're wondering if the AMD and NVIDIA GPU can run on one PC, the short answer is yes.

 - Of course, you will need at least two PCI x16 slots for the two cards

-- Try to provide a powerful CPU, an i7 of at least 9th generation or an i5 10th generation because the load will be pretty high
+- Try to provide a powerful CPU, an i7 of at least 9th generation or an i5 of 10th generation because the load will be pretty high

-- Some users who experimented with this also recommend using outdated drivers for the graphics cards although in our guide below we went with the latest drivers
+- Some users who experimented with this also recommend using outdated drivers for the graphics cards, although in our guide below, we went with the latest drivers

 - Make sure you supply the right amount of power to run both cards at the same time